 Be aware that there are destinations worldwide that are screening passengers on arrival and departures back to the US.
 This may consist of using thermal body scanners to check for elevated body temperatures and asking you to complete a health questionnaire.
 This is to prevent anyone who is ill, especially with coronavirus, from entering that country and putting the population at risk.
 You will likely be directed to a medical facility if you have a fever or cold symptoms.
 A lot of countries have also closed their borders.

-Most major US airlines are allowing cancellation or rescheduling of international flights through March or April without change fees.
+Most major US airlines are allowing cancellation or rescheduling of international flights through April or May without change fees.
 You will have to pay the difference in fares.
-And, most flights will have to be rescheduled for 12/31/20 or earlier although some are allowing travel within 1 year of the original ticket.
+And, some flights will have to be rescheduled for 12/31/20 or earlier although some are allowing travel within 1 year of the original ticket.

 As an incentive, for new flights booked through March 31st, you will be allowed to change once without a fee.
 A lot of travelers are taking advantage of this and travel deals to book future travel.

-Cruise ships: The CDC is recommending that all travelers reconsider cruise ship travel in Asia.
+The CDC is recommending that all travelers reconsider cruise ship travel in Asia.
 And, for anyone over the age of 60 or with chronic medical conditions to reconsider all cruise ship travel.
 There is a high risk of person to person transmission of Coronavirus infection as seen on the Diamond and Grand Princess cruise ships.
-Princess and Viking cruise lines have suspended cruises at this time.
+Princess, Viking and most cruise lines have suspended cruises at this time.

 In addition, Cruise Lines International Association is screening passengers at Port Canaveral Florida and may extend this to more ports.
 The plan is to deny boarding to anyone who is ill, who has traveled to or transited through airports in China, South Korea, Iran, Hong Kong, Macau or any municipalities on lockdown in Italy in the 14 days prior to embarkation.
 They will also deny boarding to anyone who has taken care of a known or suspected Coronavirus infection patient 14 days prior to embarkation.